Does apple cider vinegar kill fleas? To make your life and that of your pets as stress-free as possible, proper flea extermination is necessary.

 Step 1: Fill your tub with warm

-Step 2: Add ½ to 1 cup of Dawn soap depending on whether or not you are using a concentrated product and the amount of water in the tub.
+Step 2: Add ½ to 1 cup of Dawn soap depending on whether you are using a concentrated product and the amount of water in the tub.

 Step 3: Soak your pet in the solution for at least five minutes